Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields

 {\it Abstract.}\/ Here I prove non-central limit theorems for non-linear functionals of vector valued stationary random fields under appropriate conditions.
-They are the multivariate versions of the results in paper~\cite{2}.
-Previously A. M. Arcones formulated a theorem in paper~\cite{1} which can be considered as the multivariate generalization of these results.
-But I found Arcones' discussion incomplete, and in my opinion to give a complete proof first a more profound foundation of the theory of vector valued Gaussian stationary random fields has to be worked out.
-This was done in my paper~\cite{4} which enabled me to adapt the method in paper~\cite{2} to the study of the vector valued case.
-Here I prove with its help the desired multivariate version of the results in paper~\cite{2}.
+They are the multivariate versions of the results in paper~\cite{6}.
+Previously A. M. Arcones formulated such a result in Theorem~6 of his paper~\cite{1}.
+But there are serious problems with his result.
+Even its formulation must be corrected.
+I explain the problems related to Arcones' paper in the main text.
+In this paper I present the right formulation of the multivariate version of the non-central limit theorem in paper~\cite{6} together with its correct proof.
+To do this first the theory of the Gaussian stationary random fields described in the work~\cite{9} had to be generalized to the case of vector valued random fields.
+This was done in my work published in two subsequent papers~\cite{10} and~\cite{11}.
+Here I prove the multivariate version of the result about non-central limit theorems in paper~\cite{6} with their help.